Today’s Hours: The library is open today from 9:00 am to 6:00 pmView all Hours

 All of the children’s programming!
 There are just so many opportunities for learning and entertainment.
 It is common to find my two little ones and me at the library three times a week or more!
 We adore Ms. Amy and storytime.
 I also love using Libby to check out eBooks for myself.

-Jessica Johnson – Secretary
+Rebecca Gilbert – Secretary

 What brought you to Dunlap?